Skip to content

 July 8, 2025, 5:03 pm | Read time: 4 minutes

-Long before she became famous worldwide with “Grey’s Anatomy,” Katherine Heigl found success as a teenager in films, TV series, and on the runway.
-Now 46, she is a veteran in show business and is familiar with both the glamour and the darker aspects—especially the beauty pressure that female stars often face.
+Long before she became famous worldwide with “Grey’s Anatomy,” Katherine Heigl found success as a teenager in films, TV series, and on runways.
+Now 46, she is a veteran in show business and knows both the glamour and the downsides—especially the beauty pressure that female stars often face.

-Those in the spotlight are accustomed to being judged, admired, and criticized by others.
-However, when a very young person is repeatedly reduced to their appearance and made to feel they are not beautiful or slim enough, it can have long-term effects.
+Being in the spotlight means being accustomed to being judged, admired, and criticized by others.
+However, when a very young person is repeatedly reduced to their appearance and told they are not beautiful or slim enough, it can have long-term effects.
 This was the experience of Katherine Heigl.
 The criticism of her body, which she has faced since her youth, led her to hate exercise.
 What exactly is behind this and what the actress does differently today…

 Follow the FITBOOK channel on WhatsApp now!